 What to expect from a career in sociology

 The work of a sociologist can touch every aspect of human behavior.
 Sociologists compile data on issues from war to welfare in the hopes of influencing public policy and contributing to dialogue about important social issues.
 The work is very meticulous and thorough, and in some cases, it can take decades for a sociologist to find clear data.

 Working with statistics, mathematics, data collection, computers and qualitative research methods such as interviews is central to the day-to-day work of a sociologist.
 The work requires logical thinking and careful analysis.
 Sociologists need excellent communication skills, intellectual curiosity, creativity and in-depth research training.

-According to the BLS, most sociologists work as researchers, administrators and counselors.
-About 37 percent go on to become teachers.
-In 2008, the industries that employed the largest number of sociologists included scientific research and development, social advocacy programs, and state and local governments.
+According to the BLS, most sociologists work as policy analysts, demographers, survey researchers, and statisticians.
+Some go on to become teachers.
+In 2017, the industries that employed the largest number of sociologists included scientific research and development, colleges and universities, and state and local governments.

 Related careers for students with a sociology degree can be found in other social sciences, such as political science, economics, psychology, anthropology and social work.
 Other related jobs include that of historian, archaeologist, and geographer.

 - Sociologists, Occupational Outlook Handbook, The Bureau of Labor Statistics, United States Department of Labor, https://www.bls.gov/ooh/life-physical-and-social-science/sociologists.htm#tab-1, accessed November 2018